 4-H Day at the Capitol

-A one-day event, in April, in Tallahassee, serving as an educational government tour and open to all 4-H participants.
+that takes place in Tallahassee in the month of April that serves as an educational government tour and open to all 4-H participants.

 State Barbecue Competition